 Whether it’s angling the perfect shot in a game of pool or telling a crush how you really feel, everyone wishes they could have a second chance from time to time — and money matters are no exception.
-Sometimes in life, things just … happen.
+Sometimes in life, things just … happen and don’t go the way one might hope.
 And sometimes, those circumstances can wreak havoc on our personal finances in a lasting way.

 You probably already know that bureaus like Experian, TransUnion, and Equifax track your credit history.
 But you might not know that consumer reporting agencies track your banking history, too.
 And in the same way that having a poor credit history can hurt your chances of receiving credit in the future, having a poor checking history can make it harder to get a bank account.

 There is a product on the market for folks who have a less-than-perfect track record with banking — in fact, there are several options.
-Read on to learn all about second chance bank accounts: what they are, how they work, and where to find one if you need one.
+Read on to learn all about this, including:

 Before we define second chance checking accounts, let’s take a step back and talk about why they exist in the first place.
-Let’s talk about ChexSystems.
+This means understanding a bit about ChexSystems.

-ChexSystems is like the banking equivalent of a credit bureau.
+What is ChexSystems?
+Think of it as the banking equivalent of a credit bureau.
 It catalogs information on consumers’ banking histories, including basics like name, contact information and Social Security number, as well as information on account closures, bounced checks and overdrafts, unpaid balances, suspected fraud, and more.

 That’s where second-account checking comes in.
-A second-chance bank account is one where the bank offering the account is willing to overlook a less-than-stellar banking history so clients can continue to use a bank account while rebuilding their ChexSystem report.
+A second-chance bank account is one where the bank offering the account is willing to overlook a less-than-stellar banking history.
+This means a client can continue to use a bank account while rebuilding their ChexSystem report.

-While this type of account isn’t available at all banks, it is available at many, including some major nationwide institutions like BBVA and Wells Fargo.
+While this type of account isn’t available at all banks, it is available at many, including some major traditional and online banks, like Wells Fargo, Chime, and Varo.

-A second chance checking account works much like any other regular checking account: The account holder deposits money into the account, which they can then access using a debit card or pull out at the ATM.
+Here’s how second chance banking operates: much like any other regular checking account.
+The account holder deposits money into the second chance checking account, which they can then access using a debit card or making a withdrawal at an ATM.

 On the other hand, some banks may impose monthly service fees or minimum opening deposits, and may not allow second chance checking account holders to use paper checks.
 And although checking account interest rates are notoriously low, it’s unlikely your second chance checking account will grow any interest at all.

-These days, these applications can usually be done entirely online.
-Depending on the institution, you may be required to put down a minimum initial deposit, but in many cases, the account will be 100% free; it may take a few business days to process your application, and then you’re in!
+• Depending on the institution, you may be required to put down a minimum initial deposit.
+However, in many cases, you will find second chance checking with no opening deposit, meaning the account will be 100% free.

-Consumers also have the right, under the Fair and Accurate Credit Transaction Act, to request a free ChexSystem report once a year.
+• Consumers also have the right, under the Fair and Accurate Credit Transaction Act (FACTA), to request a free ChexSystems report once a year.
 A request can be made by phone, mail, fax, or online form, allowing review of the report for any incorrect negative items and disputing them.

-While second chance checking accounts do provide a valuable service to those who would otherwise be unable to find banking services, there are some drawbacks to these accounts as well.
+While second chance banking does provide a valuable service, there are some drawbacks to these accounts as well.
 Here are the pros and cons of second chance checking accounts.

-• Allows clients to use a checking account even without perfect banking history.
+• Allows clients to use a checking account even without a perfect banking history.

 • In many cases, second chance checking accounts are free and don’t require a minimum opening deposit.

-• Some accounts may assess monthly fees and minimum opening deposits — and may not offer waivers.
+• Some accounts may assess monthly fees and have minimum opening deposits — and may not offer waivers.

 • The account may have limited capabilities (such as an inability to use paper checks or to access overdraft protection).